El Paso County Retirement Plan

 Is there any Life Insurance available?

 The El Paso County Retirement Plan does not offer any Life Insurance.
 However, as a retiree of the El Paso County Retirement Plan, you will automatically be eligible for a $3,000 Death Benefit.
 Upon your death, your named beneficiary will receive the $3,000.
-This is a gift from the Plan and there is no cost to you.
+This is a gift from the Plan and is taxable.

 What happens to my retirement if I die before I start receiving my benefit?